AashutoshChaturvedi/supermarket-dashboard/README.md

 - Power BI
 - Data Cleaning in Power Query
 - DAX for Measures
-- Use of Drill down and drill through in my chart
+- Use of Drill down and drill through

 ### 📁 Files Included:
 - SuperMarket Dashboard.pbix